aplbrain/bossVR/README.md

 # syGlass Project Creation for BossDB Datasets

 This script allows you to create syGlass projects for datasets from [BossDB](https://bossdb.org/projects) with `intern` and `CloudVolume`.
-You can retrieve information about the datasetn, download image and segmentation data in TIFF format, and create syGlass projects with image and mask layers.
+You can retrieve information about the dataset, download image and segmentation data in TIFF format, and create syGlass projects with image and mask layers.

 ## Requirements